Top JIRA Metrics to Boost Productivity

 Estimating story points: Story points assigned to tasks allow teams to calculate velocity and capacity more accurately, improving sprint planning and goal setting.

 Cycle Time tracks how long tasks take from start to completion, highlighting process inefficiencies.
+In software development, Jira Software is widely used to track cycle time and other key jira metrics, providing teams with valuable insights into their workflow.
 Shorter cycle times generally mean faster delivery.

 Technical applications: